lucia-pitrelli/Back-End-Portfolio/README.md

 This project was generated with:

-- Apache NetBeans v.17
-- MySql Workbench 8.0
+- Data Base: MySql Workbench v8
-- Java
+- SQL
-- Sql
+- JAVA v.17
-- Spring Boot
+- Framework: Spring Boot

+## Deploy

+ Clever Cloud for Data Base MYSQL and Render for Back End Spring Boot

 ## Creator:

 Lucia B. Pitrelli

 ## How to download project files: